GixoXYZ/BlenderGBHTool/.github/ISSUE_TEMPLATE/feature_request.md

 [If applicable, add media here to describe your idea.]

 **Additional context**
-[Please add any other context or screenshots about the feature request here.]
+[Please add any other context about the feature request here.]